Today you will finally learn how to do a proper push-up with good form!

 The bigger you are, the more calories you’ll burn per minute.

 A push-up is a simple body-weight exercise you can do to develop your upper body strength and size.

-The steps outlined above should help you with proper push-up form and ultimately help you master perfect form.
-If you training at a local gym you can ask a personal trainer for pointers and making sure you have a perfect push-up form.
+The steps outlined above should help you with the proper push-up form and ultimately help you master the perfect form.
+If you training at a local gym you can ask a personal trainer for pointers and make sure you have a perfect push-up form.

 How many push-ups were you able to do with good form in your workout.
 Leave me a comment below to me know.

 - 13 Best Chest Exercises and Workouts for Men